 Single-click filters are quite handy to have within a Smartphone as they quickly spice up a photo without one having to think too much about how to improve an image before sending it off to some friends.

 And people talk a lot about the convenience of Smartphone photo filters, so I recently decided to create a set of my own one-click actions for Photoshop that produce similar results on a computer to the five iOS photo filters.
 As Actions, they can be applied to any hi-res photo on your computer via a single click from within Adobe Photoshop.

 In this article I’m going to show you the five different filter effects I created, discuss a bit about the effects of each one of them, provide you a free download link to one of the Actions, and give you a second link where you can grab the full set of 5 one-click Photoshop Filter Actions for less than $5.

 Most of the 5 iOS effects Apple created are simply filters that shift colors, increase levels and contrast, and either increase or decrease saturation.
 The 5 filters I am referring to are called Instant, Chrome, Fade, Process, and Transfer.
 All 5 are available in iOS and below are examples of all the iOS filters applied to a sigle photo of mine using an iPhone.

 To achieve results in Photoshop similar to Apple iOS filter effects, I used a series of adjustment layers.
 This means I applied the edits in a non-destructive way so that the effects added to the photo are not permanent.
-The layers that the Actions create can also be fully or partially reversed by removing them from the photo layers at any time or tweaked at any time to one’s own personal liking.
+The layers that the Actions create can also be fully or partially reversed by removing them from the original photo at any time or tweaking them a bit more after the action finishes running to season them to one’s own personal liking.

 You will also notice that my results generally have a bit more punch and pop, with better contrast and brightness than what the actual iOS filter examples are able to produce.